Nozbe/NoOffice.org/_book/pyramid.md

 ## Levels 1-2 are asynchronous while level 3-5 are in real time

 The key distinction between the first 2 levels of the pyramid and the remaining 3 levels is that the first ones are done completely asynchronously.
 Basically - everyone does their work in their time.
 Both, the focused work and the thoughtful feedback happen without any interruption from anyone.
-You just do the work and give feedback to others on their work.

 And this is where ideally you should spend most of your day.

 More than half of everyone's time should be spent on levels 1 and 2, while significantly less of it should be spent on levels 3-5.
 This is why it's a pyramid and why it's traditional work turned completely upside down.

-## One thing: Check your time on each level of the pyramid
+## The one thing: Check your time on each level of the pyramid

 Before you can apply the Pyramid of Communication at your work, categorize each hour of your work as it passes over the next week or two.
 Was it focused work?
 Feedback?
 How much time did you spend on chatting, talking or meetings?